Mononoke5509/dagga-space/README.md

 ⚠️ Posts are invite only for now and will only be accepted via pull-requests.

 The setup has already been done.
-Ppost contributions should therefore typically only require `.md` or `.mdx` files. **Please** ask a maintainer to assist you with edits to `docusaurus.config.js`.
+Post contributions should therefore typically only require `.md` or `.mdx` files. **Please** ask a maintainer to assist you with edits to `docusaurus.config.js`.
 Dagga Space posts support displaying the reading time.
 This can be disabled per-post in the `.md` or `.mdx` file.

 Please see: